-Get ready to hoot and holler over these incredible facts!
+Get ready to hoot and holler over these incredible facts about Owls!

 1. Owls Can Turn Their Heads Almost 360 Degrees